Gleethos/neureka/src/main/java/neureka/backend/README.md

 - The `api` package responsible for defining an extensible / modular API for operations

-- The `standard` package, which is the standard implementation for the backend API.
+- The `main` package, which is the standard implementation for the backend API.

 ## Why is there a backend? ##